Mohibul Hassan Chowdhoury: Policy initiatives

+Chowdhoury, along with Muhammad Zafar Iqbal, distributes prizes at the Bangladesh Robotics Olympiad 2022.

-On 9 April 2021, Chowdhury said that the Bangladesh government might reconsider and cancel recognition of the highest degree from the Qwami Madrassa Board if the teaching of extreme religious interpretation is not regulated and basic academic standards are not met.
+On 9 April 2021, Chowdhoury said that the Bangladesh government might reconsider and cancel recognition of the highest degree from the Qwami Madrassa Board if the teaching of extreme religious interpretation is not regulated and basic academic standards are not met.

+At the UNESCO World Conference on Culture and Arts Education held in Abu Dhabi in February 2024, Mohibul Hasan Chowdhoury, Bangladesh’s Minister of Education, highlighted the role of technology in advancing education sector, and the importance of data sovereignty, arguing that governments must have access to data generated by their citizens to design effective education policies and leverage artificial intelligence for addressing learning gaps.
+Chowdhoury also called for stronger collaboration between governments and global technology companies to ensure responsible use of AI, warning that without such cooperation, digital transformation could reinforce existing inequalities and cultural imbalances.

-Ministry of Education in Bangladesh was in the process of rolling out a TVET and STEAM based school curriculum to achieve the newly promoted political and economic objective, "Smart Bangladesh".
-Regarding the new curriculum, when he was Deputy Minister of Education Mohibul Chowdhury said there is a need to promote reading habits, implement continuous assessment methods and integrate essential soft skills and vocational education skills.
-Therefore conventional memory-based public exam-based assessments should be discarded and new curricullum should be implemented.
+The Ministry of Education in Bangladesh was in the process of rolling out a TVET and STEAM based school curriculum to achieve the newly promoted political and economic objective of "Smart Bangladesh".
+Regarding the new curriculum, when he was Deputy Minister of Education, he stated that there is a need to promote reading habits, implement continuous assessment methods, and integrate essential soft skills and vocational education skills.
+Therefore, conventional memory-based, public exam-based assessments should be discarded, and new curriculum should be implemented.

 One of the controversy in the proposed new curriculum was inclusion of third gender rights, reproductive health and mandatory science and maths education for all up to the age of 16.
 Staunchly secularist Mohibul defended inclusion of contents promoting rights of third gender and transgender people in textbooks after facing intense criticism from religious and political groups.
 After protests about the inclusion of transgender Sharif's story in textbooks, Mohibul emphasised the importance of acknowledging legally recognised third gender community in society and ensuring that students are aware of this aspect of society.
 He had commented that this is just a rights issue of a gender minority but the conservative elements are trying to politicise the matter.

 Conservative religious leaders and pro Islamist academics have joined to remove educational contents seen as un-Islamic and demanded release of university teacher Asif Mahtab who protested inclusion of third gender/transgender contents in textbooks.
 Religious and right wing political parties along with some academics have demanded revision of the new curriculam as Bangladesh is a predominantly Muslim country.
 The new Education Advisor Wahiduddin Mahmud of the 2024 interim government of Bangladesh, following ouster of Mohibul as Education Minister and the entire government of Sheikh Hasina, have decided to scrap the new curriculum in favour of the old curriculum of 2012.